Archaeological Institute of Kashihara

 Google Maps

 The Archaeological Institute of Kashihara is a 5-minute walk from Unebigoryo-mae Station.
-You can also get there from Kashiharajingu-mae Station in 15 minutes on foot or 5 minutes by bike.
+You can also reach it from Kashiharajingu-mae Station in 15 minutes on foot or 5 minutes by bike.

 Resources